iOS 26

 When you take pictures using your mobile devices, there are many ways to handle the EXIF data.

-Either you can choose to switch off the geotagging feature for your photographs, or you can share pictures without the location tags.
+You can choose to switch off the geotagging feature for your photographs or share pictures without the location tags.

 Some apps are capable of doing the heavy lifting for you.
 These apps can update or remove the EXIF tags in a more seamless manner.